MESAHub/mesa/notes/eos_composition_partials_implementation_progress.md

 \]
 while the EOS itself should not hard-code a global sink.

-The implicit Brunt path follows the same rule.
+The implicit Brunt derivative path follows the same rule.
 It uses all species in the face contraction
 \[
   \Delta\ln P_X
   =